ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Private keys can be used for creating *the digital certificate* for the data; with purpose of verifying the entity behind the authentication (ownership) by using the corresponding public key.
 Compare with *digital signature*: it verifies the authenticity of the data but not always the entity behind the data.

+We will go more in details about public-private key cryptography later on the course.

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
 Later some of these keys are used for creating the digital certificate.